-Establishing a baseline will enable aggregation of data and analysis of different approaches in areas such as influencing commune investment or safety plans' content, influencing social norms (i.e. through a knowledge, attitudes and practices survey), and the role modelling behaviour of community leaders.
-Existing information53 will be complemented with specific baseline data collection activities, including establishing a 2018 budget baseline.
+Establishing a baseline will enable aggregation of data and analysis of different approaches in areas such as influencing commune investment or safety plans' content, influencing social norms and the role modelling behaviour of community leaders.
+Existing information54 will be complemented with specific baseline data collection activities, including establishing a 2018 budget baseline.
 A small-scale commune level baseline may be required to cover areas where there is direct grantee activity.